gp16/ocv-lite/README.md

 ```

 The reason behind using string names to access commands is that this is the only
-way the interpreter can refere to a command.
+way the interpreter can refer to a command.
 Because the input to the
 interpreter is a script which is, of course, in plaintext.